-This course intends to orient the student about the aims and purpose of teacher education and critically reflect on its' status in India with specific reference to the developments in the field of special and inclusive education as well as identify the issues and challenges.
+This course intends to orient the student about the aims and purpose of teacher education and critically reflect on its' status in India with specific reference to the developments in the field of special and inclusive education as well as Identify the issues and challenges.
 A critical understanding of pre-service and in-service education of teachers in special and inclusive education would promote skills of designing and evaluating curriculum as well as capacities in transacting teacher training programs with essential inputs.

-- Explain concept and objectives of Teacher Education (TE) - Describe TE and Education of Children with Disabilities - Appreciate importance of Pre-service TE in Education of Children with Disabilities - Organize Continued Teacher Development Program - Discuss the issues and challenges in TE for Education of Children with Disabilities
+- Apply and Understand objectives and significance of Teacher Education (TE) - Describe TE and Education of Children with Disabilities - Appreciate importance of Pre-service TE in Education of Children with Disabilities - Organize Continued Teacher Development Program - Discuss the Issues and Challenges in TE for Education of Children with Disabilities